wowool/wowool-nlp-compare/README.md

 ### Anaphora

-None of the NLP engines except Wowool is resolving the Anaphora.
+None of the NLP engines except Wowool is resolving the Anaphora in conjunction with NER.
+Stanza has a separate model for coreference, but it does not work together with NER in a pipleline.
 In the second sentence of the same text, we see that Spacy, Stanza and Google are missing the anaphora references to:

 * *Mary Smith (she)*,